awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/controlling-access.md

 The following example policies demonstrate how you could control user access to your Kinesis data streams\.

 **Example 1: Allow users to get data from a stream**
- This policy allows a user or group to perform the `DescribeStream`, `GetShardIterator`, and `GetRecords` operations on the specified stream and `ListStreams` on any stream\.
+ This policy allows a user or group to perform the `DescribeStreamSummary`, `GetShardIterator`, and `GetRecords` operations on the specified stream and `ListStreams` on any stream\.
 This policy could be applied to users who should be able to get data from a specific stream\.

 ```
 {